dmhenaopa/holbertonschool-higher_level_programming/0x03-python-data_structures/README.md

 + 4-new_in_list.py: A function that replaces an element in a list at a specific position without modifying the original list.
 + 5-no_c.py: A function that removes all characters c and C from a string.
 + 6-print_matrix_integer.py: A function that prints a matrix of integers.
++ 7-add_tuple.py: A function that adds 2 tuples.
+Returns a tuple with 2 integers: The first element will be the addition of the first element of each argument.
+The second element will be the addition of the second element of each argument.
 +